missionpinball/mpf-docs/install/mac.rst

 MPF works on Mac OS X 10.9 and newer (Mavericks, Yosemite, El Capitan, and Sierra).

-The reason went with the single MPF bundle which has everything built in is because Mac OS X has Python 2.7 built-in, but MPF requires Python 3, so if you install Python 3 the normal way then you have to deal with side-by-side Python installations which can get hairy.
+The reason went with the single MPF bundle which includes Python in is the because the Mac OS has Python 2.7 built-in, but MPF requires Python 3, so if you install Python 3 the normal way then you have to deal with side-by-side Python installations which can get hairy.
 Plus MPF requires several graphics and sound libraries which are sort of a pain to get installed, so really it's easier to just get everything